Classical order: Roman orders

 The Romans adapted all the Greek orders and also developed two orders of their own, basically modifications of Greek orders.
 However, it was not until the Renaissance that these were named and formalized as the Tuscan and Composite, respectively the plainest and most ornate of the orders.
 The Romans also invented the Superposed order.
 A superposed order is when successive stories of a building have different orders.
 The heaviest orders were at the bottom, whilst the lightest came at the top.
 This means that the Doric order was the order of the ground floor, the Ionic order was used for the middle story, while the Corinthian or the Composite order was used for the top story.

 The Giant order was invented by architects in the Renaissance.
 The Giant order is characterized by columns that extend the height of two or more stories.

 Tuscan order

 The Tuscan order has a very plain design, with a plain shaft, and a simple capital, base, and frieze.
-It is a simplified adaptation of the Doric order by the Greeks.
-The Tuscan order is characterized by an unfluted shaft and a capital that only consists of an echinus and an abacus.
+It is a simplified adaptation of the Greeks' Doric order.
+The Tuscan order is characterized by an unfluted shaft and a capital that consists of only an echinus and an abacus.
 In proportions it is similar to the Doric order, but overall it is significantly plainer.
 The column is normally seven diameters high.
 Compared to the other orders, the Tuscan order looks the most solid.